endlos99/xdt99/doc/MANUAL.md

 numbers prefixed by `:`, and text literals enclosed in single quotes `'`.

     byte 10, >10, :10, '1'

+Negative values and literals are equivalent to their two-complement byte or word value, depending on whether the argument position is for bytes or words, resp.

 The following mnemonics for the _`FMT` sub-language_ are recommended, but the styles of Ryte Data and RAG are also available.
 Finally, we can choose other